gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Even tech,"
 Thoughtful said,
 a lazy twang in her voice.
-She took the baton from Special Blazes, spun it around, and settled into fighting stance.
+She took the baton from Special Blazes and settled into fighting stance.

 "Come on,"
-Gumption muttered,
+Gumption said,
-elbowing Maddy.
+nudging Maddy with his elbow.
 "This is pretty neat."

 Maddy crossed her arms.